aybrl-edu/compliance-system/README.md

 ```
 ### DataFileConfig

-After parsing the JSON, the data will be mapped to an object of this two classes.
-This classes will be used later to create a StructType Schema to validate the data when reading files from HDFS with Spark.
+After parsing the JSON, the data will be mapped into an object of this DataFileConfig class.
+These classes will be used later to create a StructType Schema to validate the data when reading files from HDFS with Spark.

 ```
 case class DataFileConfig[ConfigElement](columns : List[ConfigElement])